th2-net/th2-act-ui-backend/README.md

 # Act-ui backend

 # Overview
 This is a backend component for the [act-ui](https://github.com/th2-net/th2-act-ui) web app.
 Act-ui backend provides autocompletion data and enables communication with th2 infrastructure.
-To function properly, conn (or codec) components needs to be connected to it.
+To function properly, conn (or codec) components need to be connected to it.

 `infra-mgr 1.5.3` is required.